fivethirtyeight/nfl-elo-game/README.md

 # Can You Beat FiveThirtyEight's NFL Predictions?

-This repository contains code and data to accompany [FiveThirtyEight's NFL Forecasting game](https://projects.fivethirtyeight.com/2019-nfl-forecasting-game/).
+This repository contains code and data to accompany [FiveThirtyEight's NFL Forecasting game](https://projects.fivethirtyeight.com/2021-nfl-forecasting-game/).
 Specifically, it has:

 * Historical NFL scores back to 1920 in `data/nfl_games.csv`, with FiveThirtyEight's Elo win probabilities for each game.
 * Code to generate the Elo win probabilities contained in the data.
 * Code to evaluate alternative forecasts against Elo using the historical data and the rules of our game.
-* Game schedule and results from the [2019-20 season](https://projects.fivethirtyeight.com/nfl-api/2019/nfl_games_2019.csv).
+* Game schedule and results from the [2021-22 season](https://projects.fivethirtyeight.com/nfl-api/2021/nfl_games_2021.csv).
+* [Reader forecasts](https://projects.fivethirtyeight.com/nfl-api/2021/raw_user_forecasts.csv) from our 2021-22 forecasting game.
 * [Reader forecasts](https://projects.fivethirtyeight.com/nfl-api/2019/raw_user_forecasts.csv) from our 2019-20 forecasting game.
 * [Reader forecasts](https://projects.fivethirtyeight.com/nfl-api/2018/raw_user_forecasts.csv) from our 2018-19 forecasting game.
 * [Reader forecasts](https://projects.fivethirtyeight.com/nfl-api/2017/raw_user_forecasts.csv) from our 2017-18 forecasting game.